ptfonseca/pcal/README.md

 #> [1] 0.04377308
 ```

-In classical hypothesis testing, if the typical 0.05 significance is
+In classical hypothesis testing, if the typical 0.05 significance
-used then this p-value slightly below 0.05 would result in the rejection
+threshold is used then this p-value slightly below 0.05 would result in
-of the null hypothesis.
+the rejection of the null hypothesis.

 With `bcal()` we can turn `pv` into a lower bound for the Bayes factor
 in favor of the null hypothesis: